valenottaviano/3D-data-preparation-RNN/README.md

+# Reshaping data for Time Series Forecasting

-# Data structure needed for CNN and LSTM Neural Network
+Data transformation and testing with MLP and CNN Neural Network.

 Source: Deep Learning for Time Series Forecasting by Jason Brownlee